bbb.png

 Criminal asylum seekers staying in the Netherlands

 Refugees who are granted residence status are unlikely to commit crimes.
 In 2023, only 1.1% of immigrants were suspected of criminal activity.
-The Dutch government can deny an asylum seekers’ residence permit if they have committed a serious offence, which helps prevent dangerous criminals from getting Dutch residency.
+Moreover, the Dutch government can deny an asylum seeker’s residence permit if they have committed a serious offence, which helps prevent dangerous individuals from obtaining residency in the Netherlands.

-Additionally, the chance of asylum seekers committing crimes is closely linked to how likely they are to receive asylum.
-In other words, refugees who settle in the Netherlands are the least likely to commit crimes compared to other asylum seekers.
+Additionally, the chance of asylum seekers committing crimes is closely linked to their chances of receiving asylum.
+In other words, refugees who are ultimately granted protection and settle in the Netherlands are among the least likely to commit crimes compared to other groups of asylum seekers.

 They only publish the bad things, so they can reach people who hate refugees.
 That’s what I see.
 It is right to publish the bad stories, but also the good stories